 A lot of people tell me they hate Las Vegas or never want to go.
-“I don’t gamble, I don’t want to get drunk, it’s overpriced,” etc., etc. The excuses are numerous because Vegas is always portrayed through the glitz and glamour of its famous strip, yet there is so much more to Vegas than just this stretch of hotels, casinos and restaurants — and letting this one aspect of the city keep you away is a mistake.
+“I don’t gamble, I don’t want to get drunk, it’s overpriced,” etc., etc. The excuses are numerous, because Vegas is always portrayed through the glitz and glamour of the Strip.
+But there’s so much more to Vegas than just this stretch of hotels, casinos, and restaurants—and letting this one aspect of the city keep you away is a mistake.

 Every time I go to Vegas, I get sucked into the famous Strip.
 I hardly ever leave.
-Days at the pool and nights (doing poorly) at the blackjack table go by quickly and before I know it, it’s time to go home.
+Days at the pool and nights (doing poorly) at the blackjack table go by quickly, and before I know it, it’s time to go home.
 It’s easy to lose track of time.
 I often don’t mind.
-I enjoy all the restaurants, shows, bars, and people watching one can do on the strip.
+I enjoy all the restaurants, shows, bars, and people watching you can do on the Strip.

 Give Vegas a chance.
-Here are a list of things to do that proves there is far more to Vegas than just buffets, free drinks, and blackjack:
+Here’s a list of things to do that proves there’s far more to Vegas than just buffets, free drinks, and blackjack:

 Visit the Grand Canyon

-Though far from Vegas, there are many companies that offer day trips and joint helicopter rides to the canyon.
-Because of the time involved, you don’t get to spend much time at the canyon but if you wanted a quick peek and knew you weren’t going to get there another time, this could be an (expensive) option.
+Though it’s far from Vegas, there are many companies that offer day trips and joint helicopter rides to the canyon.
+Because of the time involved, you don’t get to spend much time at the canyon, but if you want a quick peek and know you aren’t going to get there another time, this is an (expensive) option.

 Hike Red Rock

-Right outside of city is the beautiful Red Rock Canyon that offers plenty of both easy and strenuous hiking and mountain biking trails.
-The canyon is ringed by a road and each trailhead has a parking lot where you can leave your car to go hike and then drive to the next trailhead.
+Right outside the city, the beautiful Red Rock Canyon offers plenty of both easy and strenuous hiking and mountain biking trails.
+The canyon is ringed by a road and each trailhead has a parking lot where you can leave your car to go hike before driving to the next trailhead.
 I really liked getting off the Strip, walking around the desert, and working off all that buffet food.
-Make sure to come early in the morning before it gets too hot and bring a lot of water.
+Make sure to come early in the morning before it gets too hot, and bring a lot of water.
 The entrance fee is $7 per car.